Digital-Data-Co/forge-docs/src/user-guide/projects/runners.md

 ### Managing Runners

-You can manage runners through the Forge UI:
+You can manage runners through the Forge:

 1. Navigate to the Runners section in your project
 2. View all registered runners and their status